 Conquer Stress Naturally with Herbs

 One of my favorite ways to manage stress is using aromatherapy.
-Certain scents can actually calm the body and relieve the tension and the anxious feelings that are often associated with stress.
+Plant-based scents can actually calm the body and relieve the tension and the anxious feelings that are often associated with stress.
 Essential oils of lavender, chamomile, geranium, rose, neroli, sweet marjoram, and ylang-ylang are among the most common recommended for the management and relief of stress.
 You can use these oils (mixed into an organic carrier oil) for massage, added to a warm bath or shower, with an aromatherapy diffuser or a few drops rubbed into the hands or the back of the neck (also a great way to relieve headaches).

 Other Stress Relief Suggestions

-The ability to conquer stress naturally can be as simple as time management skills, getting more sleep (in bed by 10:30 PM every night), or talking over your concerns with a close friend, pastor, healthcare practitioner, or family member.
+The ability to conquer stress naturally is often as simple as time management skills, getting more sleep (in bed by 10:30 PM every night), or talking over your concerns with a close friend, pastor, healthcare practitioner, or family member.
 However, sometimes stress relief means you must learn to say “no” and mean it.
 Realize that it is not healthy or even feasible for you to attend and/or assist with every event, project, and activity that comes your way.
 If you are already on stress-overload, try to reduce your activity schedule as much as possible, or even take a break as you are able.
 Learning to politely but firming say “no” can also be beneficial.

 Deciding to conquer stress naturally and in a positive proactive manner is one of the best wellness choices you can make.
 Following the guidelines above can help your body become more healthy and your stress levels to drop.